maxking/docker-mailman/README.md

 =======

 The tags for the images are assumed to be release versions for images.
-This is going to be somewhat common philosophy of distributing Container images where the images with same tags are usually updated with the new functionality.
+This is going to be a somewhat common philosophy of distributing Container images where the images with same tags are usually updated with the new functionality.

 Releases will follow the following rules: